infrared-inspection-systems/Infraspec/README.md

 #### Dashboard Main

 Include: "live" dashboard with current health of all devices, latest notifcations, latest snapshots, recent detection, intrusion, temperature graphs (daily and weekly)  We can add long term data in the trends dashboard.  *Three buttons for confirmed alert, false alarm, and neutral.
 This will be important for historical trends and future configuration.
+Devices status, Hardware Status, Weather, Daily Notifcations, Links #, Daily/Weekly Graphs.

 #### Dashboard Trends